davidclough/node/_documents/javascript-guide/javascript-guide.md

 	             "s";

 #### Breaks in Long Strings
 As an alternative to closing a string adding a `+` operator and reopening the string after the line break you can use `\`.
-Without it this code would result in a syntax error. **Unfortunately**, you will need to align the lines after the break with the left hand side of the page if you do not want new lines to start with spaces, which looks ugly.
+Without it this code would result in a syntax error. **Unfortunately**, you will need to align the lines after the break with the left hand side of the page if you do not want unintended spaces within your text.
+This makes the code look a bit ugly.

+The following code will output the text on two lines, i.e. it will keep the line break that is within the string:

     alert(`Some text.
     Some more text right at the start of a new line.`);

+In this code the `\` results in the newline being output as a space, i.e. the text is all on one line:

+    alert(`Some text.\
+    Some more text right at the start of a new line.`);

-In ES2015, template literals, which are enclosed by back ticks \` can also spill on to separate lines.
+> In ES2015, template literals, which are enclosed by back ticks \` can also spill on to separate lines.

 ### <a name="style-whitespace"></a>Whitespace
 Use linespaces to group logically related lines of code or to generally improve readability.